Heechan-Moon/CODA/README.md

 ## 11 Real-world directed hypergraphs
-- For _metabolic_ and _bitcoin_ data, we remove hyperarcs whose tail and head have nonempty intersection.
-- For others, we preprocess each dataset into a directed hypergraph.
 - Statistics and reference for each dataset are as follows.
 - |V| and |E| are the number of nodes and hyperarcs, respectively.